-Arborell.com is proud to announce that the winner of the 2009 Windhammer Prize is Per Jorner, for his outstanding entry, The Bone Dogs.
-Merit Awards have also been awarded to Kieran Coghlan for his entry, Waiting for the Light, and to Alec Worley for his gamebook, Garden of Bones.
+Arborell.com is proud to announce that the winner of the 2010 Windhammer Prize for Short Gamebook Fiction is Stuart Lloyd for his quirky pirate adventure, Sharkbait's Revenge.
+Merit Awards have also been awarded to Ashton Saylor for his modern fantasy entry, The Gates of Heaven and Hell, and to Zachary Carango for his excellent sci-fi adventure, Red World.
 All winning gamebooks are available for download by clicking on the awards presented below.
 May Glory and Renown follow all who have found success here.

-For anyone wishing to read the contest guidelines and content criteria they have been provided below.
+For anyone wishing to obtain this year's entries, or read the contest guidelines and content criteria for 2010 they have been retained below.

 All entries submitted this year met the following criteria.